 Simply Unscented Clumping Clay Litter for Cats by Fresh Step

 The cat litter that Fresh Step produces is made of excellent clay or crystal ingredients.
-Fresh Step offers a wide variety of cat litter for everyone’s preference and needs.
+Fresh Step offers a wide variety of cat litter for everyone’s preferences and needs.

 The Simply Unscented Clumping Clay Litter for Cats doesn’t have any artificial fragrances, but it prevents the spreading of odor.
 The formula of this cat litter is recommended by vets and it doesn’t have added dyes.
-What helps with the odor control is the activated charcoal which also prevents the growth of bacterial odor on the litter.
+What helps with odor control is activated charcoal which also prevents the growth of bacterial odor in the litter.

 To make the cleaning of the litter box easier, this cat litter is made with ClumpLock Technology which creates clumps that are hard and easier to scoop.